oracle-livelabs/oci/faaas/introduction/introduction.md

 - How to navigate the Cloud Console and the Applications interface, including how to manage your account, set Console preferences, and troubleshoot common issues.
 - Key concepts of Fusion Applications environment lifecycle management, including how to provision, run, and manage your environments.

-**Note**: To take this class, you must have an Oracle University login, which you can get with a free registration.
+**Note**: To take this class, you must have an Oracle University login, which you can get with free registration.
 You can register or confirm your login by going to this link https://mylearn.oracle.com/ou/home.
 Click the **Account** icon on the top right-hand side and then click **Sign in to my account** or **Sign up for an Oracle Account**.

 ## Acknowledgements
 * **Author** - Ankit Kumar, Product Manager in FAaaS